-The scorched earth policy pursued with respect to Mayan communities was, at its heart, an exceptionally ruthless and brutal attempt to secure the conditions that Guatemala's elite had since the nineteenth century taken to be an essential element of political modernisation: national unity, understood as the identification of all segments of the population with a single, European-inspired, ideal.
-Racialised conceptions of Indigenous peoples as pre-modern and an ideology of 'capitalist fundamentalism' that cast communism as a dangerous infection provided a psychological distance from those to be murdered and a sense of exceptional moral circumstances that contributed to the brutality with which the project of eliminating Indigenous communities was pursued.
-But it was the ruthlessness and brutality with which the project was undertaken, and not the project itself, that distinguished state-Indigenous relations in the 1980's and 1990's.
-The ruthlessness and brutality of the 1980's and 1990's matter: they explain what made the governments of that era monstrous and not only unjust.
-However the post-war continuity with prior conceptions of Indigenous peoples, as evidenced during the truth and reconciliation process, is crucial to understanding the institutional intractability of state violence directed at Indigenous persons and the critical role Indigenous decolonisation efforts might play in this discussion.
+The scorched earth policy pursued with respect to Mayan communities was, at its heart, an exceptionally ruthless and brutal attempt to secure the conditions that Guatemala's elite had since the nineteenth century taken to be an essential element of political modernization: national unity, understood as the identification of all segments of the population with a single, European-inspired, ideal.81 Racialized conceptions of indigenous peoples as pre-modern and an ideology of 'capitalist fundamentalism' that cast communism as a dangerous infection provided a psychological distance from those to be murdered and a sense of exceptional moral circumstances that contributed to the brutality with which the project of eliminating indigenous communities was pursued.
+But it was the ruthlessness and brutality with which the project was undertaken and not the project itself that distinguished state-indigenous relations in the 1980s and 1990s.
+The ruthlessness and brutality of the 1980s and 1990s matter: They explain what made the governments of that era monstrous and not only unjust.
+However, the post-war continuity with prior conceptions of indigenous peoples, as evidenced during the truth and reconciliation process, is crucial to understanding the institutional intractability of state violence directed at indigenous persons and the critical role indigenous decolonization efforts might play in this discussion.

-The Commission recognised this continuity between the army's scorched earth policy with respect to Mayan communities and the traditional belief of Guatemalan political elites that political modernisation was premised on the disappearance of Mayan identity.
-The decision to physically eliminate Mayan communities as such was a decision to use extreme and brutal tactics in the pursuit of a long-standing goal of Guatemalan nationalism.
-But for the Commission, the mistake made was not adopting nationalism as a goal, but rather adopting a mistaken view of what nationalism requires.
+The Commission recognized this continuity between the army's scorched earth policy with respect to Mayan communities and the traditional belief of Guatemalan political elites that political modernization was premised on the disappearance of Mayan identity.
+The decision to eliminate physically Mayan communities as such was a decision to use extreme and brutal tactics in the pursuit of a long-standing goal of Guatemalan nationalism.
+But for the Commission, the mistake made was not adopting nationalism as a goal but rather adopting a mistaken view of what nationalism requires.
 Rather than explicitly recognize Mayan nationhood and identity, agents of the state focused their efforts on promoting state ideals of national unity and citizenship.
 In place of this problematic, unitarian model of national unity, the Commission proposed an alternative, pluricultural model.
-Within the alternative model Mayan identity as such need not be problematic, so long as it is incorporated into the state on terms that make being Mayan compatible with democratic constitutionalism.
+Within the alternative model, Mayan identity as such need not be problematic, so long as it is incorporated into the state on terms that make being Mayan compatible with democratic constitutionalism.

-It is true that an emphasis on unity as uniformity was an important element in the reasoning which made it appear that the destruction of Mayan communities was necessary for the long-term success of the Guatemalan polity.
+It is true that an emphasis on unity as uniformity was an important element in the reasoning that made it appear that the destruction of Mayan communities was necessary for the long-term success of the Guatemalan polity.
 But so too was an emphasis on unity as vertical integration.
-Mayan communities were perceived to be potential threats to the Guatemalan state in part because their identification as Mayan set them apart from other Guatemalans, but also, and perhaps more importantly, because it served as an independent basis for political action.
-The attachment of Mayans to rural communities left Mayan individuals at best partially integrated into the national political structure, and so at least partially available for other forms or bases of political organisation.
-Under conditions of civil war, especially a civil war in which the opposition's ideology was perceived to be more congruent with Mayan culture, this availability for mobilisation made the mere fact of a Mayan community's existence threatening.
-For so long as the Mayan community continued to exist, Indigenous individuals who retained attachments to it, even if they no longer lived on site, would remain partially available for forms of political organisation other than the state's.
+Mayan communities were perceived to be potential threats to the Guatemalan state in part because their identification as Mayan set them apart from other Guatemalans but also, and perhaps more importantly, because it served as an independent basis for political action.
+The attachment of Mayans to rural communities left Mayan individuals at best partially integrated into the national political structure and so, at least, partially available for other forms or bases of political organization.
+Under conditions of civil war, especially a civil war in which the opposition's ideology was perceived to be more congruent with Mayan culture, this availability for mobilization made the mere fact of a Mayan community's existence threatening.
+For so long as the Mayan community continued to exist, indigenous individuals who retained attachments to it, even if they no longer lived on site, would remain partially available for forms of political organization other than the state's.